Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 It's easy to get lost in Venice.
 In fact, getting lost is part of the fun, since the city is small enough that you're bound to encounter a familiar landmark before panic or exhaustion sets in.

 Still, a good map can save wear and tear on your Birkenstocks, and it's a good idea to buy one before you search for your hotel.
-Some of my favorite maps are shown below; look for them at any bookstore or well-stocked newsstand in Venice.
+Some of our favorite maps are shown below; look for them at any bookstore or well-stocked newsstand in Venice.

-Tip: Don't rely on free maps or cheap pocket-size maps with little detail.
+• Don't rely on free maps or cheap pocket-size maps with little detail.
 Such maps may be useful for giving you an overview of where you are or where you're headed, but they'll leave you frustrated when you get lost and can't find your destination.

 Top choices: